These Mocha Brownies have a delicious coffee flavor and coffee frosting on top. Perfectly fudgy and perfect for coffee lovers!

 - 2 to 3 tablespoons whipping cream

-Once the brownies are completely cool, make the frosting.
-In a small cup dissolve the instant coffee granules in 2 tablespoons of the whipping cream.
+- In a small cup dissolve the instant coffee granules in 2 tablespoons of the whipping cream.
 If you prefer a stronger coffee flavor, use 1.5 teaspoons of instant coffee granules.
-Otherwise use 1 teaspoon.

-In a large bowl using a stand or hand-held electric mixer beat the butter for about 1 minute to soften.
+- In a large bowl using a stand or hand-held electric mixer beat the butter for about 1 minute to soften.
 Turn the mixer down to low speed and beat in 1.5 cups of icing sugar.
-Once the icing sugar begins to incorporate, turn the mixer up to medium speed and continue beating.
-Then add in the coffee-infused whipping cream.
-Add in more icing sugar and cream to get the desired sweetness you prefer.
-The frosting should be a little thinner than peanut butter in texture.

-Remove the brownies from the pan and frost with the cafe latte buttercream using a flat-edge knife.
+- Frost the brownies with the cafe latte buttercream using a flat-edge knife.
 Cut into 9 or 16 squares and enjoy.
-Brownies keep well in the fridge in an air-tight container for up to 3 days.